Giuliani says footage of supermarket slap ‘a little deceptive’ after video circulates online

-(The Hill) – Former Trump lawyer Rudy Giuliani said Monday that a video of an incident in a Staten Island, N.Y., supermarket, which was initially described as an attack against the former New York City mayor, “probably is a little deceptive.”
+NEW YORK (The Hill) — Former Trump lawyer Rudy Giuliani said Monday that a video of an incident in a Staten Island supermarket, which was initially described as an attack against the former New York City mayor, “probably is a little deceptive.”

 “People around me helped me,” he added.
 “People around me secured the person who did it.
 The videotape that you see probably is a little deceptive because it just shows that hand on my back.”